Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

 Andrew Knizner At The Plate

-- Knizner has eight doubles, nine home runs and nine walks while hitting .265.
+- Knizner has eight doubles, 10 home runs and 10 walks while hitting .267.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.